dylanm312/smartthermostat/README.md

 ## Installation Instructions
 1. Assemble the hardware however you like.
 I used standoffs to stack the three components, but you could use a breadboard as well.
+2. Connect the thermostat wires to the relays as follows:
+    1. Connect the `R` wire (either Rh or Rc) to the `C` terminal on relay 1
+    2. Connect all the `C` terminals on all three relays together
+    3. Connect the `W` wire to the `NO` terminal on relay 1 (this controls the heat)
+    4. Connect the `G` wire to the `NO` terminal on relay 2 (this controls the fan)
+    5. Connect the `Y` wire to the `NO` terminal on relay 3 (this controls the A/C)
-2. Download and extract the source code to a folder of your choosing
+8. Download and extract the source code to a folder of your choosing
-3. Install `virtualenv` and `virtualenvwrapper` (skip to step 4 if you have these already).
+9. Install `virtualenv` and `virtualenvwrapper` (skip to step 4 if you have these already).

     ```bash
     pip3 install virtualenv virtualenvwrapper